1: Silence Squeaky Floors (and Stairs)

-Your overnight guests don't need to know about your midnight refrigerator raids, so tighten up those creaking floorboards and stair treads before they wake up the whole house.
+Your overnight guests don't need to know about your midnight refrigerator raids, so the first of your old house repairs should be tightening up those creaking floorboards and stair treads before they wake up the whole house.
 Squeeeeek-No-More screws, available at home centers and hardware stores, draw flooring tight to joists, or stair treads to stringers; then their heads snap off, leaving a 1/8-inch-wide hole in the finished surface.
 "The holes disappear in carpeting," says This Old House general contractor Tom Silva.
 "For wood floors, fill the holes with a wax filler stick in a matching color."

 The surest solution is to remove the P-trap, flush out the clog, and reinstall the trap.
 You can also try clearing the clog from above.
-You might not even need the wrench in your toolbox.
+You might not even need a wrench for this simple home improvement.
 Just unscrew the ball-and-socket connection that holds the assembly together in the back of the sink, slide out the rod, and remove the pop-up stopper.
 The offending glob—or at least enough of it to get the drain flowing again—is likely to come out on the end of the stopper.
 Clean it off, replace and hand-tighten the its ball-and-socket nut.

 Do the fingerprints all over the appliances make your kitchen look like a crime scene?
 Take the advice of Dan Smith, showroom manager at Valcucine Chicago, an upscale kitchen outfitter.
 "The secret to cleaning stainless-steel surfaces is never to use stainless-steel cleaner," he says.
 Most of those products contain naphtha, which leaves an oily film that attracts dust and smears every time you touch it.
 Instead, Smith recommends using a glass cleaner that contains no ammonia or alcohol, such as the ones made by Restore or Method.